You’ve done the work, now get the degree.

-As a recent veteran, why not build upon the knowledge you picked up in the service?
-We want to help you enter the workforce at an accelerated pace to meet the increasing demand for electrical and computer engineers.
+As a recent veteran, we want to help you enter the workforce at an accelerated pace to meet the increasing demand for electrical and computer engineers.
 The current nationwide demand for engineers is staggering, especially as we see many engineers entering into retirement.
-Now is a great time to take advantage of Kansas State University’s College of Engineering and jumpstart your career!
+Now is a great time to take advantage of Kansas State University’s College of Engineering and jump start your career.
 This program will give you professional opportunities and job stability to last the rest of your non-military career.

 In 2010, we were awarded a National Science Foundation grant to help military veterans earn undergraduate degrees.
 Depending on the level of engineering experience from the service, veterans will be able to earn engineering degrees on an accelerated basis.
 We want to help veterans get a degree in engineering as quickly as possible, and we’re doing this by developing mathematics review modules, accelerating those with technical expertise and allowing transfer credit options.